Authentication

 Bearer Token

-The token string representing the user's authentication and authorization claims.
+The token string represents the user's authentication and authorization claims.

 Add token as part of query parameter

-You can add a bearer token as part of a query parameter in an HTTP request.
+In an HTTP request, you can add a bearer token as part of a query parameter.

 This practice is generally discouraged because it exposes the token in the URL, making it visible in various logs, browser history, and potentially to other users or attackers.
-Instead, it is much more secure to use the Authorization header for transmitting bearer tokens.
+Instead, using the Authorization header to transmit bearer tokens is much more secure.
 If, for some reason, you still need to pass the token as a query parameter, you can do so by appending it to the URL like this:

 GET /api/resource?token=your-bearer-token